• Agents

 Don't regenerate it casually.
 Deleting node_modules and running npm install from scratch regenerates your lockfile against current registry state.
 If anything was compromised in the interim, you've just imported it.
 Treat lockfile regeneration as a deliberate act, not maintenance.

-# In your CI pipeline, your Dockerfile, your deploy script:
+In your CI pipeline, replace this:

 npm ci

+That's it.
+One command swap.
 If you're using Yarn:

 yarn install --frozen-lockfile